 - FoodSaturation/hunger (foodSaturationLevel is a hidden stat that affects how quickly hunger degrades)

-(Note: The list goes on, but I stopped here because these are the only effects I pursue.)
+(Note: The list goes on, but I stopped here because these are the only effects I pursue.)2: Using those effects as part of the brew's creation.

 Here, I analyzed each part of the brewing process and applied the effects above to the process.